Single- and two-train (time and strike) clocks and two weight cuckoos. These clocks have one or two winding holes. $260

 Rebuild cuckoo music movement.
 Many of these old cuckoo musical movements get little or no attention until they quit functioning altogether- even when the main movement is serviced.
 We completely disassemble the music movement and treat it as another clockworks movement.
 Which, in fact, it really is. $65

-*note: parts and tax not included in above pricing.
+*note: parts, shipping and tax (if applicable) not included in above pricing.
 The prices above are for most clocks of the types listed.
 Some clocks that require more than average work including extra cleaning because of spray lubricants will cost more to repair.
 Clocks that have had poor repair work in the past, and must have previous repair work corrected, will be charged my hourly rate for the remedial work, plus the normal price.

 Is your clock like one of these?